 Many states analyze this through a system known as Total Loss Formula or TLF.
 Essentially, the car’s scrap value plus repair costs need to be equal to or surpass the vehicle’s pre-accident value.
 This automatically qualifies it as a totaled car.

-In Michigan, the allowable damage threshold percentage is 75%.
+In Michigan, the allowable damage threshold percentage.
 Totaled vehicles are expected to equal or exceed this.

 Source: Car Insurance

 So far, 12 to 14 percent of all vehicles reviewed by insurance agents post-accident are ultimately declared totaled.
 This applies not only to Michigan but also the rest of the other American states.